New York Pizzas Getting Better in Bangkok

 I learned about the chef from watching Mark Wien’s videos.

 The chef has a New York City pedigree.
-And he is a real chef.
-After working in top-notch restaurant kitchens for a while, he eventually returned home to Thailand.
-Where he taught himself to make New York City style pizzas.
+And he’s a real chef.
+After working in top-notch restaurant kitchens, he returned home to Thailand.
+Chef Bing is self-taught in the art of NYC Pizza Styles!

 This reminds me of the story of Mark Iacono, a master pizzaiolo and owner of one of the most famous pizza restaurants in Brooklyn called Lucali.
-And I wish Chef Bing achieves the same level of success here in Thailand
+And I wish Chef Bing would achieve the same level of success here in Thailand

-His pizza has a very good char to it.
-Every bite I took there was a snap and a crunch, the cheese and the sauce, oh man!
-He had done NYC pizza justice and I am so ecstatic he’s in Bangkok!
+His pizza has a very good char.
+Every bite I took, there was a snap and a crunch, the cheese and the sauce, oh man!
+He had done NYC pizza justice.
+I am so ecstatic he’s in Bangkok!

 Today, if you want to eat Italian or American-style pizzas in Thailand, it’s easy to find them.
 Whether they’re authentic or meet your taste standards, however, is a whole different matter.